-How Skill Variety Enhances Positive Work Outcomes
+How Skill Variety Culminates in Positive Work Outcomes

 Skill variety (within the context of job design Opens in new window framework) reflects the extent to which a job requires an employee to use a range of different skills to complete their work.